A Lattice Boltzmann Method for Non-Newtonian Blood Flow in Coiled Intracranial Aneurysms: Introduction

 \section{Introduction}

 Intracranial aneurysms are pathological, local deformations of the artery wall within the brain.
-They are the leading cause of stroke upon rupture due to their high prevalence (about 3.2\% of the population) and high rupture fatality rate (27--44\%) \cite{Pierot2013}.
+Due to their high prevalence (about 3.2\% of the population) they are the leading cause of hemorrhagic stroke upon rupture (rupture fatality rate of 27--44\%) \cite{Pierot2013}.
 Within the last decades, the causes and treatment options have been intensively studied.
-The size and location of unruptured aneurysms largely vary between patients, so that different treatment approaches were established, including e.~g. contra-lateral clipping and catheter assisted coil embolization \cite{Zhao2018}.
+The size and location of unruptured aneurysms largely vary between patients, so that different treatment approaches were established, including e.g. contra-lateral clipping and catheter assisted coil embolization \cite{Zhao2018}.
 The latter became a common treatment technique with many variations discussed in \cite{Eddleman2013}.
-Nevertheless, the prediction of the treatment, including optimal coiling (occluded volume, spatial distribution) and the subsequent reduction of blood flow and wall shear stress in the aneurysm, is still an open problem, leaving the success of intervention to the medical practitioners previous experience.
+Nevertheless, the prediction of the treatment, including optimal coiling (occluded volume, spatial distribution) and the subsequent reduction of blood flow and wall shear stress in the aneurysm, is still an open problem, leaving the success of intervention to the medical practitioner's previous experience.

 Numerical prediction of the blood-flow characteristics in coiled aneurysms requires the incorporation of patient specific geometry and parameters as well as the representation of the inhomogeneous coil distribution within the aneurysm.
 For the latter, coil deployment models based on a discrete elastic rod approach were employed in \cite{Otani2017} to evaluate the effect of the coil configuration on the flow in the aneurysm.
 The authors reported a significant reduction of flow momentum and kinetic energy at packing densities used in clinical practice (20--25\%).
 To avoid the detailed discretization of the fluid domain with the complex coil geometry, the coil can be represented as an inhomogeneous porous medium, as done in \cite{Yadollahi2019} for straight channels and 3 patient specific geometries with computer generated coils, while the coil porosity and permeability was reconstructed from 3D X-ray images in \cite{Romero2023}.
 In both approaches, the heterogeneity of the coil distribution was found to be crucial for correct flow predictions.